dreadflopp/dreads_modlist_patches/README.md

 - New, tougher bandits and dragons
 - New NPC's and followers
 - Support for the survival mod from Bethesda Creation Club.
-- Bigger trees for truly immersive forrests
+- Bigger trees for a truly immersive forrest

-**The STEP guide is in beta and this mod list will remain in beta/WIP for as least as long as STEP is in beta.
-For now, consider this a work in progress.**

-The patches comes with a neat FOMOD installer that automatically chooses what to install.
+The provided patches comes with a neat FOMOD installer that automatically chooses what to install.
 The patches consists of a huge bunch of esl-flagged plugins.
 Since they are esl-flagged you do not have to worry about the old plugin count limit.
 Keeping the patches separated in different plugins helps during development when adding, testing and replacing mods.
 This also makes this mod list mostly modular.
 There are a few exceptions:
 - You need to use the Unofficial Skyrim Special Edition Patch
 - Cloaks of Skyrim and Winter is coming should be used together or not at all for the patches to work.

 Note that records from the Particle patch is not forwarded since the plugin is obsolete.
 ENB users should use [ENB Helper](https://www.nexusmods.com/skyrimspecialedition/mods/23174)

-# What about Weapons Armor Clothing and Clutter Fixes (WACCF) by Kryptopr?
+### What about Weapons Armor Clothing and Clutter Fixes (WACCF) by Kryptopyr?
 WACCF is a great mod that fixes bugs and inconsitencies among weapons, armors, etc. Even though it has the word fixes in its name, it could have been named Weapons Armor Clothing and Clutter *Overhaul*, because it overhauls the weapon and armor stats and progression.
 To avoid inconsitencies, all mods that add weapons and armors to the game needs to be checked and eventually rebalanced against WACCF.
 I have decided that isn't something that I want to do, it is just to much work.
 There are other mod guides that rebalances quest and weapon mods around WACCF and other overhauls, like [Lexy’s Legacy of the Dragonborn: Special Edition](https://lexyslotd.com).

-# Install Skyrim
+# Game & Tool Installation
+## Game Installation and Modding Setup
 >TODO upate links when CMS has been launched\

 Follow the [system setup guide]() to have a clean Skyrim install ready to be modded.

-# Mod Organizer 2
+## Mod Organizer 2
-This guide is written for [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) but users may use whichever mod manager they are comfortable with as long as they know hot to properly use it.
+This guide uses [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) but users may use whichever mod manager they are comfortable with as long as they know hot to properly use it.
 To use this guide with Mod Organizer 2 users should be familiar with how to
 - Install Mod Organizer 2
 - Link Mod Organizer 2 to a Nexus account
 - Install mods